giantswarm/envctl/docs/development.md

 When a dependency becomes unhealthy or is stopped:
 1. The Orchestrator identifies all transitive dependents using the dependency graph
 2. It stops dependent services in reverse dependency order
-3. It tracks that these services were stopped due to dependency failure
+3. It tracks that these services were stopped due to dependency failure (`StopReasonDependency`)
 4. Example: If K8s WC connection fails → stop dependent port forwards → stop MCPs depending on those port forwards

+**Stop Reasons:**
+- `StopReasonManual`: User explicitly stopped the service (won't auto-restart)
+- `StopReasonDependency`: Service stopped due to dependency failure (will auto-restart when dependency recovers)

 #### 4. Automatic Recovery
 When a failed dependency recovers: